reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 There is nothing new or exciting in this snippet.
 We're creating the Reach application and providing functionality to the participant interact interface.

 In the next snippet, we'll implement the application while ensuring that Alice's hand is protected until Bob reveals his hand.
 We could just have Alice publish her wager, but then this would leave Bob vulnerable.
 Our challenge is that we need Alice to publish her hand, but also keep it secret.
 Our solution is to use a [cryptographic commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme).
-Reache's standard library comes with `makeCommitment` to make this easier.
+Reach’s standard library comes with `makeCommitment` to make this easier.

 [rps-4-trust/index.rsh](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-4-trust/index.rsh#L37-L45)